+The researchers at the University of Auckland found that if you’re hoping to help your heart by consuming fish oil supplements, you might want to stop hoping and switch to eating fish rich in omega-3 fatty acids.
+But, you should do so in moderation.
 Researchers analyzed the results of 18 randomized clinical trials between 2005 and 2012 and found essentially no basis for recommending people take fish oil supplements.

 So, instead of taking fish oil supplements, eat mackerel, herring, tuna, halibut and salmon, which all provide omega-3 fatty acids, otherwise known as fish oil.
-Eating broiled or baked fish could reduce your risk of heart disease.
-However, there is not enough evidence to show that your heart will benefit.
+Eating broiled or baked fish could reduce your risk of cardiac death.
+But, beware, if you eat fried fish, you likely increase your risk of heart disease.